 In order to manage the Fund's overall liquidity, the Responsible Entity has the discretion to reject an application for units and to defer or adjust redemption of units if the exercise of such discretion is in the best interests of unit holders.
-The Fund did not reject or withhold any redemptions during the period ended 30 June 2023.
+The Fund did not reject or withhold any redemptions during the year ended 30 June 2023 and period ended 30 June 2022.